AuDel-Ada/Flutter_First_App/README.md

 ## About Dart

-Typed language
+### Typed language

 Type is announced before the variable

+### Null-safe language

-Dart language is null-safe, that's why we have to use specifics operators in some case.
+So we have to use specifics operators and syntax.
 Remind :

-?? is a null operator -> this operator returns expression on its left, except if it is null, and if so, it returns right expression ! is a bang operator to inform the compiler that even if the variable is a nullable type, the value won't be null ? after a type means that it can have a null value
+- ?? is a null operator -> this operator returns expression on its left,except if it is null, and if so, it returns right expression ;
+- ! is a bang operator to inform the compiler that even if the variable is a nullable type, the value won't be null ;
+- ? after a type means that it can have a null value ;
+- late keyword is used to indicate that a non-nullable variable will be initialized later in the code ;